richo/heroku-buildpack-chicken/README.md

     ...
     -----> Heroku receiving push
     -----> Fetching custom buildpack... done
-    -----> Chicken app detected
+    -----> CHICKEN app detected
-    -----> Installing Chicken
+    -----> Installing CHICKEN
     -----> Installing eggs
     ...
-    -----> Copying build onto slug
+    -----> Copying CHICKEN onto slug
     -----> Discovering process types
            Procfile declares types -> web
     -----> Compiled slug size is 5.4MB
     -----> Launching... done, v1
            http://deep-journey-2786.herokuapp.com deployed to Heroku

-To be recognized as a Chicken application, your project must have a `run.scm`, `deploy.meta` or `deploy.setup` file in its root.
+To be recognized as a CHICKEN application, your project must have a `run.scm`, `deploy.meta` or `deploy.setup` file in its root.
 If no [`Procfile`][procfile] is included in the app, `run.scm` will be run as the default `web` process.

 If a `deploy.meta` file is present, dependencies listed therein will be installed onto your slug during the deploy.
-This file should follow Chicken's [metafile][] format.
+This file should follow CHICKEN's [metafile][] format.

 If a `deploy.setup` file is present, it will be run by `chicken-install` during the deploy.
-This file should follow Chicken's [setupfile][] format.
+This file should follow CHICKEN's [setupfile][] format.

-The vendored Chicken and installed eggs are cached between deploys.
+The vendored CHICKEN and installed eggs are cached between deploys.
 If a `deploy.setup` file is present, however, it is *always* rerun.

-A specific version of Chicken to install can be defined in the metafile:
+A specific version of CHICKEN to install can be defined in the metafile:

     $ cat deploy.meta
-    ((description "An example Chicken app for Heroku") (depends awful)
+    ((description "An example CHICKEN app for Heroku") (depends awful)
      (chicken 4.8.0))

-Currently, Chicken [4.8.0][releases], [4.7.0][releases] and [4.7.0.5-st][st]
+Currently, CHICKEN [4.8.0][releases], [4.7.0][releases] and [4.7.0.5-st][st]
 are available in this way.

 [buildpack]: https://devcenter.heroku.com/articles/buildpacks